silasyudi/restboot-bundle/Documentation/TRANSACTION.md

 ## How it works?

-The SymfonyBoot\SymfonyBootBundle\EventListener\TransactionListener listener checks for the presence of annotation
+The SilasYudi\RestBootBundle\EventListener\TransactionListener listener checks for the presence of annotation
 @Transaction on controller methods on triggered routes.

 If so, a TransactionManager manager is created, starting the transaction in the EntityManager passed in the annotation